 How do I pick a good Chartered Surveyor?

-Chartered Surveyors may offer different advantages, as some can offer a very quick turn around time on reports, or may specialise in certain types of building.
-For more information, you can check out our article on how to choose a great Chartered Surveyor.
+Chartered Surveyors may offer different advantages, as some can offer a very quick turn around time on reports, or may specialise in certain types of building, but you can be sure they are all qualified if they are registered with RICS.